principalkelvo/contacts-manager/README.md

 ## Troubleshooting

--Database Connection Issues: Double-check your .env configuration.
+- Database Connection Issues: Double-check your .env configuration.

--Services Not Running: Ensure all required services (database, server) are running before executing commands.
+- Services Not Running: Ensure all required services (database, server) are running before executing commands.

--Migration Errors: Verify your Laravel migration files are correctly configured and run migrations again if necessary:
+- Migration Errors: Verify your Laravel migration files are correctly configured and run migrations again if necessary:

 ```sh